TS SSC Exam Invigilator Duties & Instructions for 10th Class Board Exams

 viii.
 Third Language English (EM) Paper-I & II (13E/14E) : These two Question Papers do not contain A & B papers.
 But the Question papers will contain bit questions.
 The Candidates have to write all answers (including bit answers) on the Answer Sheets only given to them.

-8. Peaceful Conduct Of Examinations – Prevention Of Malpractices: i) The Invigilator should not leave the examination rooms or indulge in conversation with other Invigilators during the conduct of examinations.
+8. Peaceful Conduct Of Examinations – Prevention Of Malpractices: i) The Invigilator should not leave the examination rooms or converse with other Invigilators during examinations.

-ii) The Invigilator should ensure that no pieces of paper / guides / any other forbidden material are present in his / her examinations room before the commencement of the examination.
+ii) The Invigilator should ensure that no pieces of paper/guides / any other forbidden material are present in his / her examination room before the commencement of the examination.

-iii) While entering the examination hall itself, warn the students to throw away any forbidden material and not to keep any material with them.
-Verify and confirm with reference to the Hall – tickets and photos about the correctness and genuineness of the candidate taking the examination.
+iii) While entering the examination hall, warn the students to throw away any forbidden material and not to keep it with them.
+Verify and confirm the hall tickets and photos and the correctness and genuineness of the candidate taking the examination.

-v) If a Muslim girl candidate desires to take the examination with her burkha on, she should be permitted to do so.
-Please take the help of women invigilators to check them at the entrance only, in order to establish the identity and to detect possession of forbidden material, if any.
+v) If a Muslim girl candidate desires to take the examination with her burkha, she should be permitted to do so.
+Please take the help of women invigilators to check them at the entrance only, to establish their identity and to detect possession of forbidden material, if any.

-vi ) Do not allow any unauthorized person including the employee /correspondent of the school who is not appointed on examination duty to enter into the examination room(s) or to the centre itself.
-Take special care so that they do not pass on any forbidden material to the students or move about in a suspicious manner in the premises of the center.
+vi ) Do not allow any unauthorized person, including the employee /correspondent of the school who is not appointed on examination duty, to enter into the examination room(s) or to the center itself.
+Take special care so they do not pass on forbidden material to the students or move about suspiciously on the center’s premises.

 vii) Prevent the candidates from resorting to malpractices.
 Further, the particulars of any candidate booked under malpractice should be noted in the prescribed form only and handed over to the Chief Superintendent for onward transmission to the Director for Government Examinations, T.S., Hyderabad.

-viii) No candidate should be allowed to possess Pager/Cell Phone in the Examination Hall.
-Even the invigilator is also prohibited from having the Pager/ Cell Phone during the examination.
+viii) No candidate should be allowed to possess a Pager/Cell Phone in the Examination Hall.
+Even the invigilator is prohibited from having the Pager/ Cell Phone during the examination.

-x) In case, any candidate does not enclose the Main Answer Script to the additional answer sheets or vice versa record the same on the additional answer sheet /Main Answer Book and send to the Chief Superintendent with a written report.
+x) If any candidate does not enclose the Main Answer Script to the additional answer sheets or vice versa, record the same on the additional answer sheet /Main Answer Book and send it to the Chief Superintendent with a written report.

-xi ) Candidates who were booked under Malpractice, should not be allowed to write subsequent examinations as per G.O.Ms.No.872 Edn., dated: 16-05-1992 of Education Department.
+xi ) Candidates booked under Malpractice should not be allowed to write subsequent examinations as per G.O.Ms.No.872 Edn., dated 16-05-1992 of the Education Department.

 PART II: Exams Conducting Instructions

-Special Instructions To Invigilators To Be Followed For Conducting Examinations Of Coded Papers: NOTE: This year also the coding system is extended to all the Subjects (SSC / OSSC / Vocational Examinations).
-In this regard, barcoded OMR sheets, Main Answer Books, Additional Answer Books which are specially designed for coding system are supplied to the centres.
-Hence the Invigilators play a key role in this new system.
+Special Instructions To Invigilators To Be Followed For Conducting Examinations Of Coded Papers: NOTE: This year, the coding system has also been extended to all Subjects (SSC / OSSC / Vocational Examinations).
+In this regard, barcoded OMR sheets, Main Answer Books, and Additional Answer Books specially designed for the coding system are supplied to the centers.
+Hence, the Invigilators play a key role in this new system.

-The Invigilators, therefore, have to attend the meetings convened by the Chief Superintendent of the centres without fail and adhere to the instructions given scrupulously on the conduct of examinations with barcoding system without any mistake.
+Therefore, the invigilators must attend the meetings convened by the chief superintendent of the centers without fail and adhere to the instructions scrupulously given for conducting examinations with the barcoding system without any mistakes.

 (i ) The Invigilators shall report to the Chief Superintendents by 8:30 A.M. on the examination days without fail.

-(ii) Recei vi ng of Answer Scripts and OMR sheets: Shall receive barcoded OMRs, the blank Main Answer Book and Additional Answer Books from the Chief Superintendent and go to respective allotted rooms by 8-45 AM sharp.
-Instructions to be given to the candidates one day in advance to be present at their respective seats by 9:00 AM sharp.
+(ii) Receiving of Answer Scripts and OMR sheets: Shall receive barcoded OMRs, the blank Main Answer Book, and Additional Answer Books from the Chief Superintendent and go to respective allotted rooms by 8-45 AM sharp.
+Instructions are to be given to the candidates one day in advance so they can be at their respective seats by 9:00 AM sharp.

 (iii) Distribution of Main Answer Books:

-- Invigilator shall put full signature in space provided only.
+• The invigilator shall put a full signature in the space provided only.

-- Shall go round the room in the 1st instance and check whether a correct candidate with reference to the Hall tickets is sitting at the correct place.
+• In the first instance, I shall go around the room and check whether a correct candidate regarding the Hall tickets is sitting at the correct place.

-- Then distribute the Main Answer Books to the candidates without disturbing the Serial Numbers noted on the Main Answer book.
+• Then, distribute the Main Answer Books to the candidates without disturbing the Serial Numbers noted on them.
 Explain the instructions printed on the Main Answer Book to the students.

-- Instruct the candidates not to write his / her Hall Ticket Number on any part of t he answer script either on Main or Additional Answer Books.
+• Instruct the candidates not to write their Hall Ticket Number on any part of the answer script, either on the Main or Additional Answer Books.

-- The Invigilator shall instruct the candidates to write Main Answer sheet serial number on Graph Sheet, Map Sheet and Part (B) bit paper in respect of failed candidates and satisfy himself by verifying while signing by him.
+• The Invigilator shall instruct the candidates to write the Main Answer sheet serial number on the graph sheet, map sheet, and part (B) bit paper regarding failed candidates and satisfy himself by verifying while signing.

-- Direct the candidates to write subject Name and paper as the case may be on the Main answer book at the relevant columns.
-This aspect has to be checked by the Invigilators first going to each and every candidate.
+• Direct the candidates to write the subject Name and paper, as the case may be, on the Main answer book in the relevant columns.
+The invigilators must check this aspect first before going to each candidate.

-(iv) Distribution of Bar Coded OMR Sheets: Invigilator shall put full signature in space provided only.
-After completing the work shown at item No. (iii) above he shall distribute bar coded OMR sheets to the candidates with reference to Hall tickets of the candidate available with them duly verifying the Roll number and Name of the candidate printed on Part I of the OMR sheet.
-The Invigilator shall be very careful and vigilant while distributing the OMR so that wrong issuance can be averted.
+(iv) Distribution of Bar Coded OMR Sheets: The Invigilator shall only put full signature in the space provided.
+After completing the work shown in item No. (iii) above, he shall distribute bar-coded OMR sheets to the candidates concerning Hall tickets of the candidate available with them duly verifying the Roll number and Name of the candidate printed on Part I of the OMR sheet.
+The Invigilator shall be very careful and vigilant while distributing the OMR to avoid wrong issuance.

-Instruct the candidates to verify the entries printed on part I of the barcoded OMR sheet and to ensure whether they related to them.
+Instruct the candidates to verify the entries printed on part I of the barcoded OMR sheet and determine whether they relate to them.

-After satisfying the correctness of OMR and particulars in it instruct the candidate to adjust the barcoded OMR sheets to be placed just below the punch hole provided at the top left corner of the main answer sheets.
+After satisfying the correctness of the OMR and its particulars, instruct the candidate to adjust the barcoded OMR sheets to be placed just below the punch hole provided at the top left corner of the main answer sheets.

-The Invigilator who will be provided with the stapler machine, he has to go to each and every candidate in the order of Roll Number and after satisfying the proper placement of the OMR sheet he shall staple Barcoded OMR sheet to the main answer books at the places provided and indicated on part II of OMR sheets.
+The Invigilator, who will be provided with the stapler machine, has to go to each candidate in the order of Roll Number.
+After satisfying the proper placement of the OMR sheet, he shall staple the Barcoded OMR sheet to the main answer books at the places provided and indicated in part II of the OMR sheets.

-Then the Invigilator shall see that the paper seal stickers are properly pasted by the candidates to cover the stapled pins (ie.,) top portion of the sticker covering the pin over the OMR sheet and bottom portion of the sticker to be covered stapled pin at the bottom of the main answer sheets.
+Then the Invigilator shall see that the candidates correctly paste the paper seal stickers to cover the stapled pins (i.e.,) the top portion of the sticker covering the pin over the OMR sheet and the bottom portion of the sticker to be covered stapled pin at the bottom of the central answer sheets.

-After completion of the said work by all the candidates instruct the candidates to note Sl.No. of the Main answer book issued to him on part I and Part II of the OMR sheet at the relevant column and also put his / her signature at the place provided in OMR sheets.
+After all the candidates have completed the said work, instruct the candidates to note the Sl.No. of the Main answer book issued to him on part I and Part II of the OMR sheet in the relevant column and also put his / her signature in the place provided in the OMR sheets.

-The Invigilator shall go to each of the candidates and after satisfying himself about the stapling of OMR sheet and sealing the stapled pins portion shall put his signature (Invigilator’s) both on main answer book and OMR sheets at relevant columns.
+The Invigilator shall go to each of the candidates and, after satisfying himself about the stapling of the OMR sheet and sealing the stapled pins portion, shall put his signature (the Invigilator’s) both on the main answer book and OMR sheets in relevant columns.

-Invigilator shall complete the above work by 9:25 AM so that question paper can be distributed at the stroke of 9:30 AM and examinations are commenced on time without any loss of time.
+The invigilator shall complete the above work by 9:25 AM so that the question paper can be distributed at the stroke of 9:30 AM and examinations are commenced on time without any loss of time.

-In case BARCODED OMR sheet is not sent by the O/o D.G.E., in respect of any candidate whose name is in the Centre Nominal Rolls and he was issued Hall Ticket, Blank OMR sheet (non-standard OMR sheet having no particulars of candidate in Part-I of OMR sheet) shall be obtained from the Chief Superintendent and used.
+In case the O/o D.G.E. does not send a BARCODED OMR sheet regarding any candidate whose name is in the Centre Nominal Rolls.
+He was issued a Hall Ticket.
+A Blank OMR sheet (non-standard OMR sheet having no particulars of the candidate in Part-I of the OMR sheet) shall be obtained from the Chief Superintendent and used.

-The candidate’s particulars shall be filled in the OMR sheet by the candidate and the invigilator shall check the particulars printed on the Hall ticket.
-Further, the particulars of the blank forms used shall be furnished in the Proforma-V & VI in duplicate and given to the Chief Superintendent for onward submission to the camp office of the Spot valuation centre allotted for dispatch of the answer scripts of that examination and to the Director of Government Examinations.
-Note: The Chief Superintendent shall dispatch from V to the DGE along with post Exam Material.
+The candidate’s particulars shall be filled out on the OMR sheet by the candidate, and the invigilator shall check the particulars printed on the Hall ticket.
+Further, the details of the blank forms used shall be furnished in the Proforma-V & VI in duplicate and given to the Chief Superintendent for onward submission to the camp office of the Spot valuation center allotted for dispatch of the answer scripts of that examination and to the Director of Government Examinations.
+Note: The Chief Superintendent shall dispatch the material from V to the DGE along with post-exam material.

 (v) DISTRIBUTION OF ADDITIONAL ANSWER BOOKS:

-- Invigilator shall put full signature on the first page of Additional answer book in the space provided.
+1. The invigilator shall put the full signature on the first page of the Additional answer book in the space provided.

-- He shall distribute additional answer books supplied to him in serial to the needy candidates without disturbing the serial number.
+2. He shall distribute additional serial answer books supplied to him to the needy candidates without disturbing the serial number.

-- The Invigilator shall note the Sl.No. of the Additional Answer Books issued to the candidates in the Proforma supplied by the Chief Superintendent.
+3. The Invigilator shall note the Sl.No.
+Of the Additional Answer Books issued to the candidates in the Proforma supplied by the Chief Superintendent.

-- Before issuing Part-B / Graph / Map, Invigilator shall put initials only on it.
+4. Before issuing Part-B / Graph / Map, the Invigilator shall put initials only on it.

-- Before 10 minutes of the conclusion of the examination, the candidates shall be instructed to tag all the additional sheets including Graph sheets/map point paper and Part (B) (Failed Candidates) with twine at the punch hole provided to the main answer sheet only.
+5. Before 10 minutes of the examination’s conclusion, the candidates shall be instructed to tag all the additional sheets, including Graph sheets/map point paper and Part (B) (Failed Candidates), with twine at the punch hole provided to the main answer sheet only.

-- Instruct the candidates to note the total number of Additional answer books taken at the places provided on the Main answer book and in part I and II of barcoded OMR sheets.
+6. Instruct the candidates to note the total number of additional answer books taken at the places provided in the main answer book and parts I and II of barcoded OMR sheets.

-- Advise the candidates specifically not to write / scratch or meddle with the bar codes provided in the OMR sheet and spoil it otherwise the OMRs will not be scanned by the computer then the result will be put under-withheld.
+7. Advise the candidates not to write/scratch or meddle with the bar codes provided in the OMR sheet and spoil it.
+Otherwise, the OMRs will not be scanned by the computer, and the result will be put under withheld.

-- Shall maintain the account of Main Answer Books, Additional Answer Books and barcoded OMR sheets utilized, Blank OMRs (Nonstandard format) used in the prescribed in the proforma supplied by the Chief Superintendent.
+8. Shall maintain the account of Main Answer Books, Additional Answer Books, and barcoded OMR sheets utilized, Blank OMRs (Nonstandard format) used in the prescribed proforma supplied by the Chief Superintendent.

-- Return the unused Main Answer Books, Standard OMR sheets, Blank O.M.R Sheets and Question Paper to the Chief Superintendent of the centre after half-an-hour after the commencement of Examination.
-No candidate will be allowed to enter into examination centre after the commencement of Examination.
+10. Return the unused Main Answer Books, Standard OMR sheets, Blank O.M.R Sheets, and Question Paper to the Chief Superintendent of the center half an hour after the commencement of the Examination.
+No candidate will be allowed to enter the examination center after the commencement of the Examination.

-- Cancel Un used standard OMR sheets with red ink before returning the same to Chief Superintendent.
+11. Cancel Un used standard OMR sheets with red ink before returning them to the Chief Superintendent.

-- Also, ensure that the signature of the candidate on the barcoded OMR sheet tallies with that of the attendance sheet and Hall Tickets.
+12. Also, ensure that the candidate’s signature on the barcoded OMR sheet matches that on the attendance sheet and Hall Tickets.

-- Shall not forget to obtain the signature of the candidate on attendance sheet duly putting his signature also at relevant columns in it.
+13. Do not forget to obtain the candidate’s signature on the attendance sheet, duly putting his signature also in the relevant columns.

 (vi) COLLECTION AND HANDING OVER OF ANSWER SCRIPTS:

-- To receive all answer scripts with all the additional answer sheets noted on main answer book, O.M.R sheet, Part (B), Graphs and Map from all the candidates.
+• To receive all answer scripts with all the additional answer sheets noted on the main answer book, O.M.R sheet, Part (B), Graphs, and Map from all the candidates.

-- The invigilator has to cross the unused blank spaces in the main and additional answer books to avoid future complications.
+• To avoid future complications, the invigilator must cross the unused blank spaces in the main and additional answer books.

-- Shall hand over all the answer scripts, other related proforma, Main Answer books/ Additional Answer Sheet account, absentee particular etc to the Chief Superintendent.
+• The chief superintendent will receive all the answer scripts, related proforma, Main Answer books/ Additional Answer Sheet accounts, absentee particulars, etc.

-- The invigilator is totally held responsible for violating any of the instructions / Setout Procedure and is punishable as per Act.
-No. 25 of 97 including criminal prosecution of warrants.
+• The invigilator is responsible for violating any of the instructions / Setout Procedure and is punishable as per Act No. 25 of 97, including criminal prosecution of warrants.

 vii) ENSURE PROPER TAGGING:

-Ensure that all the Additional Answer sheets / Graph sheets, Maps and Part (B) papers are properly tagged with twine to the Main answer scripts while collecting from the candidates.
-Instruct all the candidates to tag all the additional answer scripts and Part (B) etc., 10 minutes before the end of the examination.
+Ensure that all the Additional Answer sheets / Graph sheets, Maps, and Part (B) papers are correctly tagged with twine to the Main answer scripts while collecting from the candidates.
+Instruct all the candidates to tag all the additional answer scripts and Part (B), etc., 10 minutes before the end of the examination.

-viii) ACCOUNT OF ANSWER SCRIPTS: Maintain the account of the number of Main Answer books / Additional Answer books etc., given to the candidates on each day of examination duly obtaining the dated signatures of the candidates and submit the same to the Chief Superintendent on each day on completion of the examination.
+viii) ACCOUNT OF ANSWER SCRIPTS: Maintain an account of the number of Main Answer books / Additional Answer books, etc., given to the candidates on each day of examination, duly obtaining the dated signatures of the candidates, and submit the same to the Chief Superintendent on each day on completion of the examination.

 ix) DATED SIGNATURES OF CANDIDATE S ON THE ATTENDANCE SHEETS:

-1. Obtain dated signature of the candidates on the computerized printed attendance sheet in respect of both Regular and Private candidates at the relevant columns provided therein duly incorporating the signatures of the Invigilators also as a token of attended the examination by the respective candidates and certifying it by Invigilators concerned.
+1. Obtain the dated signatures of the candidates on the computerized printed attendance sheet for both Regular and Private candidates in the relevant columns provided therein, duly incorporating the signatures of the Invigilators as a token of the respective candidates attending the examination and certifying it by the Invigilators concerned.

-2. Do not forget to obtain the dated signatures of the candidates in the prescribed forms as and when Additional Answer sheets / Graph sheets, Maps etc., are given to them.
+2. Do not forget to obtain the dated signatures of the candidates in the prescribed forms as and when they are given Additional Answer sheets / Graph sheets, Maps, etc.

-x) CONSOLIDATED ABSENTEE STATEMENTS: The absentee particulars of all the candidates appearing at the centre should be noted in the Consolidated Absentee Statements, which are supplied to the centre along with other centre material.
-It may be noted that non-furnishing of full details in the Absentee statements will lead to withholding of the results of the candidates for want of particulars.
-As such importance must be given to fill in the particulars correctly and in full in the Absentee statements and before noting the absentee particulars utmost care should be taken.
+x) CONSOLIDATED ABSENTEE STATEMENTS: The absentee particulars of all the candidates appearing at the center should be noted in the Consolidated Absentee Statements, which are supplied along with other center material.
+It may be noted that non-furnishing of full details in the Absentee statements will lead to withholding the candidates’ results for want of particulars.
+As such, importance must be given to fill in the particulars correctly and in full in the Absentee statements, and before noting the absentee particulars, utmost care should be taken.

 Note: This is only one example.
-Jumbling in all the centres may not be alike.
-It may be unique to each centre depending upon the Schools attached to the centre, their student strength and capacity of centres in that Examination Zone (EZ).
+Jumbling in all centers may not be alike.
+It may be unique to each center depending upon the Schools attached to it, their student strength, and the capacity of centers in that Examination Zone (EZ).

 Some Instructions